 Understanding the importance of estrogen during and after reproductive years is a crucial step toward helping women go through the transition more consciously.

 Nevertheless, having low estrogen levels or high estrogen levels brings about its own list of distinct signs and symptoms that can throw a woman's body into calamity.
-To discover more about estrogen imbalance, click on the preceding link.
+To discover more about healthy estrogen levels, click on the preceding link.